The Midvale Community Garden is located on the west side of Madison, Wisconsin.

 The Midvale Community Garden Committee consists of a group of neighborhood gardeners/volunteers:

-Committee Chair– Vacant: calls and presided over meetings and is the official spokesperson for the Garden.
+Committee Chair – Charlie B: calls and presides over meetings and is the official spokesperson for the Garden.

 Registrar – Mark H: maintains membership lists, assigns plots, organizes spring applications and collects fees, maintains workday lists and acts as the principal guide to garden practices and policies.